-- Add egg and continue to beat for few seconds until egg is incorporated into the butter sugar mixture.
+Add egg and continue to beat for few seconds until egg is incorporated into butter sugar mixture.

-- Using two teaspoons make round balls of the dough and drop on to the cookie sheet.
+Using two teaspoons, make round balls of the dough and drop on to the cookie sheet.
 I had to bake in two batches.
-I popped the first tray in the oven and then shaped the rest of the dough into the cookies for the second batch.
+I popped the first tray in the oven and then shaped the rest of the dough for the second batch.

-- Bake the cookies in the pre-heated oven for 14 – 16 minutes until the edges are golden brown.
-Mine were done in 15 minutes.
-Cookies were soft and I liked them.
-If one doesn’t like soft cookies, bake them for another minute.
+Bake the cookies in the pre-heated oven for 14 – 16 minutes until the edges are golden brown.
+Mine were done in 15 minutes and cookies were soft.
+For crispy cookies, bake for another minute.
 Do remember oven temperatures vary from oven to oven.

-- Remove from the oven and let them cool for couple of minutes on the tray and then transfer to a wire rack and let cool completely.
+Remove from the oven and let the cookies cool for couple of minutes on the tray.
+Then transfer to a wire rack and let cool completely.

 Recipes posted this day in 2008: Chicken Pakoda and Makha butta with ellipaya miram or corn on the cob with chili garlic butter